Mixing of orthogonal and skew-orthogonal polynomials and its relation to Wilson RMT: Introduction

 Quite recently this new kind of random matrix model has given new insights on the signs of the low energy constants in the chiral Lagrangian of the Wilson Dirac operator \cite{Akemann:2010zp,Splittorff:2012gp,KSV12}.
 These signs are controversial since they are crucial to decide if an Aoki phase \cite{Aoki:1983qi} exists or not.
 Such a phase is a pure lattice artefact and has no analogue in continuum QCD.
 Therefore a large analytical \cite{Sharpe:1998xm,Hansen:2011kk,Splittorff:2012gp,KSV12} as well as numerical \cite{Aoki:2007zza,Baron:2009wt,Necco:2011vx,Deuzeman:2011dh,Damgaard:2011eg} effort was made to determine the low energy constants.

-Orthogonal polynomial theory \cite{Meh60,MehGau60,Dys62,Akemann:2002vy,Meh04,Akemann2004,Bergere:2004cp,Kuijlaars10} was as successfully applied to RMT as the supersymmetry method \cite{Efe83,VWZ85,Efe97,Guh06,Som07,LSZ08,KGG09,KSG09,Guh11}.
+Orthogonal polynomial theory \cite{Meh60,MehGau60,Dys62,Akemann:2002vy,Meh04,Akemann2004,Bergere:2004cp,Kuijlaars10} was as successfully applied to RMT as the supersymmetry method \cite{Efe83,VWZ85,Efe97,Fyodorov2002,Guh06,Som07,LSZ08,KGG09,KSG09,Guh11}.
 In particular the combination of both methods with the recently developed method of an algebraical rearrangement of the joint probability density with quotients of characteristic polynomials \cite{KieGuh09a} are quite efficient to find compact and simple analytical results of the spectral correlations of random matrix ensembles.
 In this work we address the $k$-point correlation functions of the Hermitian as well as the non-Hermitian version and make use of such a combination.

 An interesting point of view of Wilson RMT appears when we study it with help of orthogonal polynomial theory.
 In Ref.~\cite{Akemann:2011kj} the authors considered the Hermitian Wilson RMT and found that the construction of the skew-orthogonal polynomials strongly depend on the index $\nu$ of the random matrix which is the number of zero modes in the continuum limit.
 They only explicitly constructed these polynomials for $\nu=0,1$.
 In this article we construct these polynomials for an arbitrary index and for both version of Wilson RMT in a unifying way.
 We also successfully look for a recursion relation, Christoffel Darboux-like formulas, Rodrigues formulas and their explicit expression as random matrix integrals.
-By this study we get a complete picture what these orthogonal and skew-orthogonal polynomials are and how are they related to the orthogonal polynomials of some limits, in particular the continuum limit and the limit of a large lattice spacing.
+By this study we get a complete picture what these orthogonal and skew-orthogonal polynomials are and how they are related to the orthogonal polynomials of some limits, in particular the continuum limit and the limit of a large lattice spacing.

 First we specify what are the conditions the orthogonal and skew-orthogonal polynomials have to fulfill.
-Thereby we recognize that they can only fulfill the conditions if the corresponding weight has a particular property.
-Luckily we are able to modify the weight in the joint probability densities without changing the partition functions and the $k$-point correlation functions such that this property is fulfilled.
+Thereby we recognize that the corresponding weight has to satisfy a particular property, too.
+Luckily we are able to modify the weight in the joint probability densities without changing the partition functions and the $k$-point correlation functions such that this property can be achieved.
 In the second step we construct the polynomials with help of Pfaffians whose anti-symmetry under permutations of rows and columns proves quite useful.